zacwasnothere/LShortcuts/README.md

 LShortcuts

-LShortcuts is a free and open source Linux utility that helps you to create and remove .desktop files.
-These are what make applications and executables show up in your apps menu.
+LShortcuts is a free and open source ease of use Linux utility that helps you to create and remove .desktop files.

-No installation required.
-Just download and run the file.

 ## ✨ Features